Contractible complexes and non-positive immersions

 Magenta is used to denote the images of cells under the various maps, and Figure \ref{fig:linkdiagrams} shows the links of all appearing vertices.
 Note that $Y\looparrowright X$ since the induced maps on links are injective and in this example $\chi(Y)=2$.
 Section \ref{sec:algodescription} gives a brief description of how this example, and others in this section, were generated.
-An exhaustive analysis of presentation complexes of the form \eqref{eq:prestype} with $n = 1$ and $w$ a word of length $\le 6$ was also conducted, and those $w$ proved to fail WNPI are summarized in Table \ref{tab:fail_npi_examples}.
-One can show that having NPI and WNPI is invariant under Nielsen equivalence of the attaching words of the 2-cells.
-In fact, NPI and WNPI depend only on the isomorphism class of the group pair, which, up to identifying all free groups of a given rank, corresponds to the $\mathrm{Aut}(\pi_1 X_{(1)})$-orbit of the set of conjugacy classes of $\langle w_1\rangle,\dots,\langle w_n\rangle$ where $w_1,\dots,w_n$ are the attaching words of the 2-cells of $X$.
+An exhaustive analysis of presentation complexes of the form \eqref{eq:prestype} with $n = 1$ and $|w| \le 6$ was also conducted.
+To reduce the search space, one can show that for a general 2-complex having NPI and WNPI depends only on the isomorphism class of the group pair (c.f.\ \cite{wilton2022rational}), which, up to identifying all free groups of a given rank, corresponds to the $\mathrm{Aut}(\pi_1 X^1)$-orbit of the set of conjugacy classes of $\langle w_1\rangle,\dots,\langle w_n\rangle$ where $w_1,\dots,w_n$ are the attaching words of the 2-cells of $X$.
 As such, only one representative $w$ of each such orbit needs to be tested.
 Those $w$ that failed to have WNPI are given by